karademirfurkan/VOYN/README.md

   29 April - 5 May: Reports, changing mail and password implementation 6 May - 12 May: Reports, creating xmls

+## How to Execute:
+ You can execute our app from Android Studio by clonning this repository.
+We are planning to upload our app to Google Play Store.
+The link to the play store page will be provided.

 ## Contributors:
  Muhammed Emir Eren [Link](https://github.com/MuhammedEmirEren) &nbsp;
  Furkan Karademir [Link](https://github.com/karademirfurkan) &nbsp;